bravecollective/notes/readme.md

 Development:

 Start application by running the following commands

     cd notes
     python startup.py

 Live:

     cd notes
     sudo apt-get install spawn-fcgi

 Modify the first line in fcgi.py to be the path to the virtualenv python binary.
-Modify the path in the init script ("service" file in root) to match your installation and save it to ``/etc/init.d/bravenotes`` and make it runnable ``chmod +x /etc/init.d/bravenotes``
+Modify the path in the init script ("service" file in root) to match your installation, save it and make the service autorun.

-Make the site autostart ``sudo update-rc.d bravenotes defaults``
+    (cp service /etc/init.d/bravenotes; sudo update-rc.d bravenotes defaults; editor /etc/init.d/bravenotes)

 Add the code below to your nginx site config file and modiy the path to the static content.